Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 - Employee recognition programs: Internally recognizing employees for upholding the cultural beliefs you care about is a great way to reinforce values.
 Disney, for example, has a “Spirit of Fred” program that celebrates the caring, helping nature of Fred, a contractual employee.

-- Incorporate values in hiring: Every new hire whose values clash against yours will chip away at your culture.
+- Incorporate values in hiring: Every new hire whose values clash with yours, will chip away at your culture.
 Make value alignment a priority in your hiring process.
 Don’t just look at skills; look at how the person behaves and what he/she believes as well.

 - Penalize violations: If an employee violates any of the values you deem important, don’t hesitate to penalize them for it, regardless of their seniority.
 You can’t really reinforce your cultural rules if no one gets punished for flouting them.